aws-amplify/docs/docs/lib/getting-started/fragments/android/add-api.md

 b.
 Click the Gradle Task dropdown in your Android Studio toolbar, select **amplifyPush**, and run the task.

-Once this is successful, you will see three generated files:
+Once this is successful, you will see two generated files:

 * **amplifyconfiguration.json** and **awsconfiguration.json** under `src/main/res/raw`